The Church of the Transfiguration is an abandoned and collapsed Roman Catholic church in Buffalo, New York.

 The sale was plagued with issues, though.
 The Diocese delayed in providing state Division of Safety and Healthy asbestos-clearance certification documents to Paul Francis Associates and in returning six windows that were removed as a prelude to the planned demolition.
 5 7 The original closing date, originally set to be in early October, was delayed for a month.
 Additionally, the company’s general commercial liability insurance policy on the building was then canceled in early 1995.
 5

 Additionally, Paul Francis Associates had pledged to use $100,000 in community block grant funding to restore the church structure.
 4 All but $25,000 was diverted to other projects, and only some of the money was used to repair the roof and board up the stained glass windows.
 Meanwhile, the company debated with the city on how to preserve the church.
-9 The owners were in receipt of two massive stained glass windows in 1996 that was removed by the Diocese but could not install them because the federal historic preservation standards required the building to use boiled linseed oil putty on the windows, as it was done when the church was originally built.
+9 The owners were in receipt of two massive stained glass windows in 1996 that were removed by the Diocese but could not install them because the federal historic preservation standards required the building to use boiled linseed oil putty on the windows, as it was done when the church was originally built.
 Nowak and Trezevant wanted to use silicone caulk as it was cheaper.

 The local Housing Court cited the church property for numerous violations of the city code beginning in September 1996.
 11 12 In October 2002, an arrest warrant was issued for Nowak for not responding to any of the Housing Court orders.